touchlane/Docs/docs/Company/Career/Skills/soft.md

 # Soft Skills

+Lists and defines non-technical skills, personality traits and behaviors that relate to how you work and how you treat other people.

 ### Advanced Communication
 * Mitigate any communication issues across the team
 * Try to negotiate reasonable compromise between client needs and team capabilities